DaviBrinhosa/NFT-Future/README.md

+Webpage about Cryptocurrency and NFT
-# NFT-Future
+# About the project
-Site Project - NFT Future

-Skills used in this project:
+This is **NFT-Future**, it is a study project concerning cryptocurrencies and NFT games.
+You can see the website working at: [Website](https://nft-future.netlify.app)

+## Technologies Used

-HTML
+- HTML
-CSS
+- CSS
-Javascript
+- Javascript